Filling Your 4 Cups of Self-Care: The Power Hour Approach

 I believe in a customized approach.

-You can follow my activity suggestions, create your own, or change the times to suit yourself.
+You can use my activity suggestions (below), create your own, or change the times to suit yourself.
 Your Power Hour can be at morning, night, or split into two sessions.
-My Power Hour worksheets will help you customize and get the most out of your time.
+My Power Hour worksheets help you customize your routine, brainstorm ideas, track your progress and help get the most out of your time.

 What Makes the Power Hour So Special?